shawntabrizi/substrate-collectables-workshop/steps/32/README.md

-# Transfer Logic
+# Solution

-- TODO:
-	- explain logic for transfer
-	- what needs to be checked
-	- how to do the swap remove
-	- how to update storage
+Here you will find the solution for the previous step.